-Lewis’ son, Rev. Bobby Lewis, joined Welz Kauffman, former president and CEO of the Ravinia Festival, to discuss the life and legacy of the jazz legend with the Sun-Times.
+Lewis’ son, the Rev. Bobby Lewis, and Welz Kauffman, former president and CEO of the Ravinia Festival, talk about the life and legacy of the performer.

 Ramsey Lewis wanted to be a classical pianist.
 He chose jazz only because there were no Black classical pianists at the time.
-The road appeared to be closed.
-His mentor, Dorothy Mendelson, told him jazz would be a better route.
+So that road appeared to be closed.
+His mentor Dorothy Mendelson told him jazz would be a better route.

 But that wasn’t the only hurdle the Chicago-born jazz legend needed to overcome on his road to greatness.

-There was the pecking order in his own family, and the fact that his parents could afford piano lessons for only one of their kids — and Ramsey wasn’t the “first choice,” according to his son.
+There was the pecking order in his own family, and his parents could afford piano lessons for only one of their kids — and Ramsey Lewis wasn’t the “first choice,” according to his son.

-Bobby Lewis recalled the Lewis family was “rooted in the church.”
+Bobby Lewis said the Lewis family was “rooted in the church.”
 His grandfather was a pastor who insisted his son play for the church and for the choir.

 “There was an opportunity for Dad to play jazz.
 The artist’s name was Willis Burton. … He wanted Dad to come play with him at 15 years old in a jazz setting.
 And Dorothy Mendelson was the one to tell my grandfather it was OK because that’s probably the better route to go because it would be hard for Dad to break through in classical.”

-Ramsey Lewis, the iconic jazz pianist and composer who went on to become a musical legend and Chicago’s gift to the world, died this week at the age of 87.
+Ramsey Lewis, the iconic jazz pianist and composer who went on to become a musical legend and Chicago’s gift to the world, died Sept.
+12. He was 87.

-On Thursday, his son joined Welz Kauffman, former president and CEO of the Ravinia Festival in Highland Park, to pay tribute to the man whose musical achievements and educational legacy will be difficult to duplicate.
+His son joined Welz Kauffman, former president and chief executive officer of the Ravinia Festival in Highland Park, to pay tribute to the man whose musical achievements and educational legacy will be difficult to duplicate.

 If ever there was a life well-lived, a life to be celebrated, it is the life of Ramsey Lewis.
 Three Grammy Awards.
 Eighty albums, five of them gold.
 A National Endowment for the Arts Jazz Master.
 An entire generation — or two or three — of jazz students and musicians he inspired through Ravinia’s Jazz Mentor/Jazz Protégé program.

-Kauffman described Ravinia’s program as a “citywide, Chicagoland program to identify the very best young, up-and-coming jazz performers and give them tutelage from the best working musicians” in the area.
+Kauffman described Ravinia’s program as a “citywide, Chicagoland program to identify the very best young, up-and-coming jazz performers and give them tutelage from the best working musicians.

 “He would show up unannounced at a board meeting because he was on the board at Ravinia, and I would get nervous. … But here are these 15-year-old kids.
 They were never nervous.
 They trusted him.
 They felt honored by his presence and what he could bring them.
 But that personality, that kindness, that generosity of spirit” was one of his most enduring gifts.

 As a freshman at Chicago’s Wells High School, Ramsey Lewis joined a group called the Clefs.
-Three of its original members — Ramsey Lewis, Red Holt and L.D.
+Three of its original members — the other two were Red Holt and L.D.
 Young — became the Ramsey Lewis Trio.
-Ramsey Lewis got top billing, even though Kauffman remembered him as a musician who “always wanted to collaborate with others as equals.”
+He got top billing even though Kauffman remembered him as a musician who “always wanted to collaborate with others as equals.”

-In 1965, that trio scored a breakthrough, crossover hit, “The In Crowd,” that soared to the top of the pop charts.
+In 1965, the trio scored a breakthrough, crossover hit, “The In Crowd,” that soared to the top of the pop charts.